Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Tithe Applotment Record

 Henry Hamil recorded in Edengilrew, Parish of Donaghmoyne, County Monaghan, Ireland.
-Possibly Owen's grandfather or great-uncle.
+Possibly Owen's grandfather or great-uncle—identity not confirmed.

 Source: Tithe Applotment Books, Parish of Donaghmoyne, 1824; National Archives of Ireland